 - When you get a health care service or supply that is not medically necessary.
-See the Medical necessity and preauthorization requirements section. - When your plan requires preauthorization, it was requested, we refused it, and you get an eligible health service without preauthorization.
-See the Medical necessity and preauthorization requirements section. - Usually, when you get an eligible health service from someone who is not a network provider.
+See the Medical necessity, referral and preauthorization requirements section. - When your plan requires preauthorization, it was requested, we refused it, and you get an eligible health service without preauthorization.
+See the Medical necessity, referral and preauthorization requirements section. - When you get an eligible health service without a referral when your plan requires a referral.
+See the Medical necessity, referral and preauthorization requirements section. - Usually, when you get an eligible health service from someone who is not a network provider.
 See the Who provides the care section.

 In all these cases, the provider may require you to pay the entire charge.
-And any amount you pay will not count towards your deductible or towards your maximum out-of-pocket limit.
+And any amount you pay will not count towards your maximum out-of-pocket limit.